Excitation of the $^{229}$Th nucleus by the hole in the inner electronic shells: Introduction

-Let us consider a process of the hole production in either $1s$ or $2s$ shell of neutral thorium.
-This can be done by photo-ionization \cite{Puri1999,AjayKumar_2001,Kumar2002}, or by electron-impact ionization \cite{XuXu95,rahangdale2015absolute}.
-The hole lives for a finite time $\tau$, and during this time the non-diagonal hyperfine interaction mixes two low-energy nuclear states.
+Consider a process of the hole production in $1s$ or $2s$ shell of neutral thorium by photoionization \cite{Puri1999,AjayKumar_2001,Kumar2002}, or by electron-impact ionization \cite{XuXu95,rahangdale2015absolute}.
+The hole lives for a time $\tau$, and during this time the non-diagonal hyperfine interaction mixes two lowest nuclear states.
 When the hole is filled, the nucleus is left in one of these two states.
 Below we estimate the probability to find the nucleus in the $A^*$ state.
-To this end, we first need to estimate the energy and the lifetime of the hole.
+The Dirac-Fock energies are $\varepsilon_{1s} \approx 111$\,keV and $\varepsilon_{2s} \approx 21$\,keV.
+The lifetime of the hole is determined by the radiative width \cite{CaPa01}: